-The Greene’s method of learning draws on the long history and practice of the Oxford tutorial combined with the relative ease with which individual programmes of relevant study can be put together using modern technology.
-Our method of learning comprises the principle of treating you as an individual and how you cultivate your independent learning skills.
+The Greene’s method of learning draws on the long history and practice of the tutorial combined with the relative ease with which individual academic programmes can be put together using modern technology.
+Our method of learning comprises the principle of treating you as an individual and cultivating your confidence, critical thinking, ability to work with others, effective oral and written communication and independent learning skills.

 Learning is not only about memorising, practising, and examinations.
 It is also about the ability to reason, debate, and think independently – all attributes that need to be developed for future success at university and in the workplace.
-Development of this ability requires you to be challenged through discussion, debate and direct contact with a tutor.
+Development of these abilities requires you to be challenged through discussion, debate and direct contact with a tutor.

 Often at school you are taught in a group then given homework to practise and consolidate what you have learnt.
-In a tutorial environment you will first study independently by reading, attending talks and completing assignments; you should then expect to be challenged to think and discuss your work with your tutor.
+In a tutorial environment you will first study independently by reading, problem solving, working with your colleagues, working on projects, attending talks and completing assignments.
+You should then expect to be challenged to think and discuss your work with your tutor.

 The tutorial method is most successful when both you and your tutors meet a number of conditions.
-The first of which is that you will do the required work prior to the tutorial.
+The first of which is that you will do the required work and are well prepared prior to the tutorial.
 You should aim to come to each tutorial having already absorbed the information and knowledge that the tutor will flesh out through discussion.
 The second, is that your tutors should provide regular feedback, both during and after each tutorial.
 Your tutor should direct the thinking and discussion during the tutorial toward topics and concepts that you are having difficulty with or may not have considered.
-Feedback during the tutorial will help you challenge your thinking and knowledge; whilst feedback after the tutorial, in the form of comments and grades in reports, helps you to measure your progress.
+Feedback during the tutorial will help you challenge your thinking and knowledge; whilst feedback after the tutorial helps you to measure your progress.

 At Greene’s, we integrate each of these elements into everything we do: starting with your individual academic programme; the induction and training of our tutors; and any support that you may need to help you get the most from our method of learning.

-You will have access to feedback after every tutorial from the tutorial reports made available to you on Greene’s Online; and if you think that your ability to study independently needs developing, you can take advantage of our Study Skills course or our Academic Support Programme.back to: Our Philosophy: individual learning
+You will have access to feedback after every tutorial from the tutorial reports made available to you on Greene’s Online; and a Personal Tutor to guide you through your studies.back to: Our Philosophy: individual learning